John Siracusa and Merlin Mann try to figure out exactly how they got this way.

 September 24th, 2015 · 177 minutes

-Finally, the boys settle into a detailed exploration of "Merlin's world of music."
+The boys settle into a detailed exploration of "Merlin's world of music."
 From AM radio (through a pillow speaker) to abortive accordion and trombone lessons to impersonating Pete Townsend through the Bacon Ray years.

 This episode of Reconcilable Differences is sponsored by: